chrisramsay/mapmyrun2gpx/README.md

 the 'world' button on the top right hand toolbar of the workout view.

 Just find the workout IDs of the workouts you want GPX data for.
-That ID is present in the URL, for example: http://www.mapmyrun.com/workout/123456789
+That ID is present in the URL, for example: http://www.mapmyrun.com/workout/123456789.
+Add one or more at the end of the _getmmr2gpx.py_ file thus:

     if __name__ == '__main__':